Discover the Benefits and Applications of Voice Coil Actuators

 Voice Coil actuator Vs Solenoid Actuator

-Table below and Figure 3 contains a comparison of the main characteristics and the typical behaviours of the generated force of both voice coil and solenoid actuators.
-Solenoid produces higher force density in a limited stroke range while the voice coil actuator can create a low but constant force in a wide stroke range.
-Moreover, the voice coil actuator provides more robust and controllable force.
+The table below and Figure 3 provide a comparative analysis of the key characteristics and typical force behaviors between voice coil and solenoid actuators.
+While solenoids offer higher force density within a limited stroke range, voice coil actuators are capable of generating a consistent, albeit lower, force across a wider stroke range.
+Additionally, voice coil actuators typically deliver more robust and controllable force output.

 Table 1 - Comparative study between voice coil and solenoid actuators